Kharagpur IIT should take the lead in inovations for the MSME sector : Pradhan | Business

 Kharagpur IIT should take the lead in inovations for the MSME sector : Pradhan

-Union Education Minister Dharmendra Pradhan Saturday said IIT Kharagpur is of immense help to start-up and research being the epicentre of innovation and said it should take the lead in innovations for the countrys MSME sector.
+Union Education Minister Dharmendra Pradhan Saturday said IIT Kharagpur is of immense help to start-up and research being the epicentre of innovation and asked it to take the lead in innovations for the countrys MSME sector.

 - Country: